karliwson/karliwson.io/data/authors/default.md

 Over these two decades I've developed valuable skills on a wide range of specialties and tech stacks; skills that range from UI/UX Design to Software Architecture & Engineering, Mobile Development, DevOps, Cloud Architecture, Blockchain Development, among others.
 Although my main specialty is Node.js, I am a language/tech-stack-agnostic engineer and I love to design and implement cutting-edge, durable solutions, end-to-end, using modern technologies, especially for cloud-based environments; from architecture to CI/CD automation.

-I'm always working on interesting side projects and POCs using JS/TS, Golang, Rust or C++, which usually involve Cloud & DevOps.
+I'm always working on interesting side projects and POCs using JS/TS, Golang, Rust or C++, as well as Cloud & DevOps projects.
 Feel free to take a look at the [Projects](/projects) section.

 ## Resume